Frequently Asked Questions

 We recommend or can facilitate scheduling of airport transfers through the Riad.

 What is the weather like in Marrakesh and the Atlas Mountains?

 Overall, expect a considerable fluctuation between daytime and evening weather, typical of semi-desert climate.
 Marrakech is dry and pleasant in November with temperatures fluctuating between 50 – 70°F. Temperatures are lower in the Atlas Mountains at average of 40 – 60°F.

 What should we pack?

 Other than your beauty potions and customary toiletries, we recommend packing casual comfortable layers of clothing to manage temperature fluctuation of 40 - 70°F. While Moroccans are very used to western style some tourists wear anything, modest attire covering cleavage, back and upper legs is most appropriate, of course, without compromising on creativity and cuteness.
-Comfortable walking shoes for Marrakech and a pair of hiking shoes/boots for the Atlas are in order, and do not forget your Yoga attire.
+Comfortable walking shoes for Marrakech and a pair of hiking shoes/boots for the Atlas are in order, and do not forget your Yoga attire and any prescription medications.

 What level of experience is required to enjoy yoga practice?

 Our yoga practice will accommodate all levels, including guests who are not avid practitioners or might never experienced yoga - this would be a great time to start or recommit to your practice!